 My partner drove me home (about 30 mins) and I felt fine.
 Had some soup and french stick for lunch - this was to be a mistake.

 4.14pm large rush of clots some 'felt' quite big couldn't see anything in the toilet other than 'red' was sick again but not like the first time.
-Felt better and had a small drink of lucozade.
-Total time in the toilet less than 2 minutes.
+Felt better and had a small drink of Lucozade.
+Total time in the toilet was less than 2 minutes.

 5.15pm (everything was happening in an hourly cycle)

-Lots of clots again - they felt about grape / golf ball size but couldn't make anything out in the toilet other than blood.
-Had backache at this point but expected the pain to be much worse having read other stories online so didn't take any pain releif as I was saving it for when the pain got too bad.
+Lots of clots again - they felt about grape/golf ball size but couldn't make anything out in the toilet other than blood.
+Had backache at this point but expected the pain to be much worse having read other stories online so didn't take any pain relief as I was saving it for when the pain got too bad.
 Was sick again but less than last time.
 Again only a couple of minutes in the toilet.

 6.15pm felt so much better got up and went downstairs.
 Went to the loo and a very large what felt like a sausage slipped out.
 I think this was the foetus / placenta as it was definately the largest of the clots.
 Again couldn't see anything in the toilet just red.